developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	  </CustomKioskMode>

 ### setStatusBarDisable
-**Applies to Android devices running <u>Lollipop and higher</u>.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter can disable the Android Status Bar, which could otherwise allow a user to quit the kiosk app by launching another app through the Status Bar.
+**Applies to Android devices running <u>Lollipop and higher</u>.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter can disable the Android Status Bar, which could otherwise allow a user to launch another app or activity, effectively quitting the kiosk app.
 Disabled by default (Status Bar is active).

 **Possible Values**:

-* **0 - Disabled (default)**
+* **0 - Disabled (default; Status Bar is active)**
 * 1 - Enabled (Status Bar is disabled)

 #### Example